It has become evident to me in recent months that digital isn’t enough.

 Many institutions have expected customers to rely solely on digital tools and quite frankly, I’ve begun to realise that not enough people have the access needed.

-My mother is a secondary school teacher and she has told me that it has been a struggle to get school children to do their school work.
-Some because there isn’t the guidance, support and the prompts they receive with the face-to-face environment of school, and some because they don’t have access to a device or the internet.
+My mother is a secondary school teacher and she has told me that it has been a struggle to get schoolchildren to do their school work during the pandemic.
+Some because there isn’t the guidance, support and prompts they receive with the face-to-face environment of a school, and some because they don’t have access to a device or the internet.